-The Eastern Han Empire (AD 25–220) ended when the empire was divided between three rival regional leaders named Cao Cao (155–220 CE) who controlled the area north of the Yangtze River, Liu Bei (161–223) who controlled an inland area including Sichuan in the southwest, and Sun Quan (182–252) who controlled the southeast.
+The Eastern Han Empire (AD 25–220) ended when the empire was divided between three regions ruled by Cao Cao (155–220 CE) who controlled the area north of the Yangtze River, Liu Bei (161–223) who controlled an inland area including Sichuan in the southwest, and Sun Quan (182–252) who controlled the southeast.

-Han Dynasty Achievements in Science
+Han Dynasty Achievements in Science and Culture

 This text was written on bamboo and was found in a tomb.
 The text dates to about 200 BC.
 It is called the Suan Shu Shu (筭數書, Computation and Numbers Book).
 It shows how to solve arithmetic problems that officials or people doing business face.

 It is said text has a mathematical proof for the "Gougu Theorem" (勾股定理; a2 + b2 = c2) that is known as the Pythagorean Theorem in the West.
 A method of determining the distance of the sun from the earth by using a right angled triangle is described.

 Legacy of Religion and Philosophy

-During the Western Han era, a religion developed that is called Daoism that was China's major indigenous religion.
+During the Western Han era, the religion of Daoism developed that became China's major indigenous religion.
 The main texts were the Dao De Jing and the Zhuangzi.
-Along with these texts, there was a mixture of native regional beliefs in various gods, rites, geomancy and immortals.
+Along with these texts, the people practiced a mixture of native regional beliefs in various gods, rites, geomancy and immortals.
 The two books were believed to predate the Qin book burning era.